What Machine dApps can you build on peaq today?

-The machine economy is already here.
+The Economy of Things is already here.

-Machines exist in four key domains, land, sea, sky and space.
+Machines exist in four key domains, land, sea, sky, and space.
 The machine economy therefore also exists across these domains.
 That’s a lot of machines, doing a lot of different things in a lot of different places.